egor7/blog-1/csv/csv.md

 Another useful extension included in CSVKit is the command [`csvstat`](https://csvkit.readthedocs.io/en/latest/scripts/csvstat.html).
 It analyzes the file contents and displays statistics like the number of distinct values of all columns.
 Also, it tries to infer types.
 If the column type is a number then it also returns maximum, minimum, mean, median, and standard deviation of the values.

-To perform aggregations, filtering and grouping, you can use the generic command [`csvsql`](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.
+To perform aggregations, filtering and grouping, you can use the CSVKit command [`csvsql`](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.

 ## xsv

 Some CSVKit commands are slow because they load the entire file into the memory and create an in-memory database.
 Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [`bat`](https://github.com/sharkdp/bat), [`exa`](https://github.com/ogham/exa), [`ripgrep`](https://github.com/BurntSushi/ripgrep) and [`fd`](https://github.com/sharkdp/fd) were born.
 No wonder they also created a performant tool for CSV processing, library [`xsv`](https://github.com/BurntSushi/xsv).

-The library also supports selecting columns, filtering, sorting and joining CSV.
+The Rust library also supports selecting columns, filtering, sorting and joining CSV files.
 An index can be added to CSV files that are frequently processed to speed up operations.
 It is an elegant and lightweight step towards DBMS.

 ## Type inference
-CSV is a text file and holds no type information for the columns.
+CSV is a text format that holds no type information for the columns.
 A string can be converted to a datatype based on its value.
-If all values of a column matches the pattern `YYYY.MM.DD` we can conclude that the column holds dates.
+If all values of a column match the pattern `YYYY.MM.DD` we can conclude that the column holds dates.
 But how shall we treat the literal 100000?
 Is it an integer, or a time 10:00:00?
 Maybe the source process only supports digits and omitted the time separators?
 In real life, information about the source is not always available and you need to reverse engineer the data.
-If all values of the column match `HHMMSS` string then we **can** conclude with high confidence that the column holds time values.
-We can follow two approaches to make a decision.
+If all values of the column match the string `HHMMSS` then we **can** conclude with high confidence that the column holds time values.
+The following are two approaches we can take to make a decision.

-First, we could be strict, i.e. we predefine the pattern that any type needs to match.
+First, we could be strict: we predefine the pattern that any type needs to match.
 The patterns do not overlap.
 If time is defined as `HH:MM:SS` and integers as `[1-9][0-9]*` then 100000 is an integer.

 Second, we could let patterns overlap and in case of conflict we choose the type with the smaller domain or based on some rules.
 This approach prefers time over int for 100000 if the time pattern also contains `HHMMSS`.

-Library CSVKit implements the first approach.
+The CSVKit library implements the first approach.

 ## kdb+
-Kdb+ natively supports tables that resemble to Pandas/R data frames.
+Kdb+ natively supports table data semantically similar to Pandas/R data frames.
 Exporting and importing CSV files is part of the core language.
 Table `t` can be saved in directory `dir` by command

 ```
 q) save `:dir/t.csv
 ```

-To chose a different name, e.g. `output.csv` then use the File Text operator `0:` for saving text and the utility [`.h.cd`](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings
+To choose a different name, e.g. `output.csv` then use the File Text operator `0:` for saving text and the utility [`.h.cd`](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings

 ```
 q) `output.csv 0: .h.cd t
 ```

-You can also use [other separators](https://code.kx.com/q/ref/file-text/#prepare-text) than comma.
+You can also use [other separators](https://code.kx.com/q/ref/file-text/#prepare-text) than a comma.

 To import a CSV `data.csv`, specify the column types and the separator.
 The following command assumes the column names are in the first row.

 ```
-q) ("JFDS* I"; enlist csv) 0:hsym `data.csv
+q) ("JFDS* I"; enlist csv) 0: `data.csv
 ```

 The type encoding is available on the [kdb+ reference card](https://code.kx.com/q/ref/#datatypes), `I` stands for integer, `J` for long, `D` for date, etc… Use spaces to ignore columns.
 Character `*` denotes string.